Pre-Mediation Divorce Coaching That Supports Client Readiness

 Common Questions From Mediators

-• Not when the coaching role is properly defined and limited to preparation.
+• Not when the coaching role is properly defined.
 In many cases, it actually helps protect neutrality by ensuring emotional processing, communication preparation, and personal decision support happen outside of mediation.

 • Coaching supports readiness, not results.
 Decisions remain entirely with the parties, and mediation remains the space where discussion and negotiation occur.